 Trading is a very unique activity, especially in regards to psychology.
-Having the right mindset when trading is detrimental to success in trading.
+Having the wrong mindset when trading can be detrimental to success in trading.
 That’s why I recently read a book that is all about the psychology and trading and the importance of developing a right mindset.
 The book is called ‘Trading In The Zone’ and is written by Mark Douglas, the author of ‘The Disciplined Trader: Developing Winning Attitudes’.

 Mark Douglas is of the opinion that the main factor separating winning from losing traders is the mindset.
 In his book, he teaches you the importance and the process of achieving a winning attitude.
 A big part of a winning attitude is thinking in probabilities which is thoroughly explained as well.